This Butter Chicken post may contain affiliate links. Please read my disclaimer.

-Do you know that butter chicken is one of the two most searched Indian food globally last year?
-Butter chicken or murgh makhani is a curry stew of chicken pieces cooked in a butter, tomato, and spiced cream sauce.
+Do you know that butter chicken is one of the two most searched Indian food globally in 2020?
+Butter chicken, also known as murgh makhani, is a curry stew dish made of chicken pieces cooked in a buttery, tomato, and spiced cream sauce.
 It originated in the Indian subcontinent as a curry.
 Even since I first had it more than a decade ago in my favourite Indian restaurant in Singapore, this has been my all time favourite comfort food, when I feel cold, when I feel down or simply when I feel like it.
-I can never get sicked of eating this flavourful dish, especially with some warm soft naans.
+I can never get sick of eating this flavourful dish, and I especially love it some warm soft naans.

 What is butter chicken sauce made of?